-NPs have prescriptive privileges of some kind in all 50 states and the District of Columbia.
-Currently, NPs working in a full-time practice write an average of 23 prescriptions a day.
+Nurse Practitioners have prescriptive privileges of some kind in all 50 states and the District of Columbia.
+Currently, Nurse Practitioners working in a full-time practice write an average of 23 prescriptions a day.
 Advanced practice nurse prescriptive authority is designated as either independent or limited practice and depends on state regulations:

 - Independent or full prescriptive authority allows APRNs to prescribe medications, devices, health and medical services, durable medical goods, and other equipment and supplies without physician oversight or collaboration.